Noisy intermediate-scale quantum simulation of the one-dimensional wave equation

-The infidelity therefore scales as $\epsilon = O(t^2 / N^4)$ which is consistent with what we observe in Fig.~\ref{fig: error vs N} and Fig.~\ref{fig: error vs t}.
-For small $N$, the small angle approximation used above performs poorly, while for large $N$ the PQC prepares Eq.~\eqref{eq: init state} \textit{approximately}; both leading to the deviations found in Figs.~\ref{fig: error vs N} and ~\ref{fig: error vs t}.
+Therefore the infidelity scales as $O(t^2 / N^4)$ which is consistent with what is observed in Fig.~\ref{fig: error vs N} and Fig.~\ref{fig: error vs t}.

-The number of two qubit gates scales as $O(n^2)$ due to the exact application of the QFT.
-This can be seen in Fig.~\ref{fig: two qubit gate count} where we have utilised Pytket's quantum circuit compilation code \cite{sivarajah2020t}.
-Additionally, since the number of grid points is $N = 2^n$ where $n$ is the number qubits, we find the gate complexity of our quantum algorithm is $O\left(\text{polylog}\left(\frac{t}{\sqrt{\epsilon}}\right)\right)$.
-This sublinear scaling in $t$ classifies our approach as a `fast-forwarding' quantum algorithm, which is in line with the theoretical results given in~\cite{an2023theory}.
+The number of two-qubit gates scales as $O(n^2)$ due to the exact application of the QFT.
+This can be seen in Fig.~\ref{fig: 2bit gatge vs n} where we have utilized Pytket's quantum circuit compilation code \cite{sivarajah2020t}.
+Additionally, since the number of grid points is $N = 2^n$, we find the gate complexity of our quantum algorithm is $O\left(\text{polylog}\left(\frac{t}{\sqrt{\epsilon}}\right)\right)$.
+This sublinear scaling in $t$ classifies our approach as a `fast-forwarding' quantum algorithm, which is consistent with results of, e.g.~\cite{an2023theory}.